Who I Am

 I am drawn to two things simultaneously, and the site reflects both.
 The first is producing quick, reliable reference material — summaries and descriptions of people, places, and events in the Bible that serve as useful starting points for anyone curious enough to look.
 The second is deeper, more critical engagement: challenging my own assumptions, understanding where skeptics are coming from, and thinking carefully about what different traditions within Christianity actually hold and why.

-Those two impulses produced the three content types this site uses:
+Those two impulses — and a third, the impulse to think out loud in my own labeled voice — produced the content types this site uses:

 Card-based visual guides for the curious and non-scholarly reader.
 Accurate summaries of people, places, and events — with citations, but without academic jargon.
 Think of them as reliable starting points, not endpoints.